HWO-GOMAP-Working-Groups/Science-Case-Simulation-ESY/README.md

 # Exoplanet Science Yield Working Group

 The Exoplanet Science Yield Working Group (ESYWG) is a sub-group of the Science Case Simulation Working Group.
-ESYWG is chaired by Dmitry Savransky and Chris Stark
+ESYWG is chaired by Dmitry Savransky and Chris Stark.

 ## ESYWG Charter
 - Provide multiple independent estimates of scientific productivity of HWO’s exoplanet imaging instrumentation to guide START and TAG efforts.